KevinThompson96/Active-Directory-SOC-Home-Lab/README.md

 -Use Microsoft Local Administrator Password Solution (LAPS) to get a unique random local admin password that is stored securely in Active Directory

+## Challenges and Lessons Learned

+-Firewall rules/configuration impacted RDP connectivity and visibility during testing

+-Brute-force detection requires tuning to reduce false positives

+-SIEM effectiveness depends heavily on log quality (not quantity) and coverge

+## Future Improvements

+-Compare SIEM detection results before and after implementing account lockout policies

+-Use another SIEM tool (Splunk or Elastic) for comparision

+-Automate alerting and response workflows

+-Perform a password spraying attack and compare the logs to the password stuffing attack